 |

-Fisherman's News.
-Captain Monahan worked as a fisherman for 12
+attended the University of British Columbia.
+He worked as a fisherman for 12

 patrol vessel captain.

-After the merger of the Canadian
+the merger of the

-Coast Guard with the Department of Fisheries and Oceans, he continued
+Coast Guard with Fisheries and Oceans

 investigations for the Pacific Region.
 He served as